Robert Bradley's Blackwater Surprise

-Robert Bradley's Blackwater Surprise was an American band from Detroit, Michigan.
-The group was a collaboration between Robert Bradley, a blind street singer, and three rock musicians.
+Robert Bradley's Blackwater Surprise (RBBS) was an American band from Detroit, Michigan.
+The group was a collaboration between Robert Bradley and three other rock musicians.

 History

-The band formed in 1994 when former members of the band Second Self met the blind street performer Robert Bradley.
+The band was formed in 1994 when former members of the band Second Self met Bradley, a blind street performer.
 Bradley was born in Alabama, and gained musical experience by singing as a child at The Alabama School for the Blind.
-He had spent several years in Detroit by 1994, performing occasionally on the street, and playing on Saturdays in Detroit's Eastern Market, when guitarist Michael Nehra, bassist Andrew Nehra, and drummer Jeff Fowlkes overheard Bradley through an open window while rehearsing for a new project.
-After listening to Bradley sing for an hour, they invited him up to Nehra's studio, The White Room, to record several acoustic songs, then asked him to become their vocalist.
+He had been in Detroit for several years by 1994, occasionally playing music on the streets, and playing on Saturdays in Detroit's Eastern Market, when guitarist Michael Nehra, his brother and bassist Andrew Nehra, and drummer Jeff Fowlkes overheard Bradley through an open window while rehearsing for a new project.
+After listening to Bradley sing for an hour, they invited him up to Nehra's studio, The White Room, to record several acoustic songs, and then asked him to become their vocalist.

 On September 17, 1996, RBBS released their 11-track debut.
 The result was marked as "an effective collaboration between a blind blues musician and a sympathetic Detroit rock trio."
 The album was produced by Michael and Andrew Nehra, and engineered and mixed by Michael Nehra.
-A live EP followed in 1999, and a follow-up studio album, Time to Discover, in 2000.
-This album featured guitarist Michael Nehra, his brother Andrew as bassist, and guest vocals by Kid Rock.
+It was followed by a live EP in 1999 and a follow-up studio album, Time to Discover, in 2000.
+This album featured guest vocals by Kid Rock.
 Allmusic reviewer Mark Morgenstein praised Time to Discover as "the first modern blues classic of the new millennium."
-The album was produced by Michael and Andrew Nehra, and engineered and mixed by Michael Nehra.
+The album was produced by both Michael and Andrew Nehra, and engineered and mixed by Michael Nehra.
 Their next album, 2002's New Ground, was noted as "earnest... exuding a hard-won optimism and working-man's head-down forbearance."
 It peaked at #38 on Billboard's Top Independent Albums chart.
-It was quickly followed by Still Lovin' You in 2003 also released on Vanguard Records and produced, engineered, and mixed by Cherokee Studios co-founder Bruce Robb.
+It was quickly followed by Still Lovin' You in 2003, also released on Vanguard Records and produced, engineered, and mixed by Cherokee Studios co-founder Bruce Robb.